dyninst/dyninst/docs/stackwalk/public/frame.h.rst

   .. cpp:function:: bool getName(std::string &str) const

-      This method returns a stack frame’s symbolic name.
-Most stack frames are created by functions, or function-like objects such as signal handlers or system calls.
+      Returns the stack frame’s symbolic name.

+      Most stack frames are created by functions or function-like objects such as signal handlers or system calls.
 This method returns the name of the object that created this stack frame.
       For stack frames created by functions, this symbolic name will be the function name.
-A symbolic name may not always be available for all ``Frame`` objects, such as in cases of stripped binaries or special stack frames types.
+A symbolic name may not always be available (e.g., stripped binaries or special stack frame).

-      The function name is obtained by using this ``Frame`` object’s RA to call the ``SymbolLookup`` callback.
-By default StackwalkerAPI will attempt to use the ``SymtabAPI`` package to look up symbol names in binaries.
-If ``SymtabAPI`` is not found, and no alternative ``SymbolLookup`` object is present, then this method will return an error.
+      .. note:: The function name is obtained by invoking the :cpp:class:`StackwalkSymLookup` callback.

-      This method returns ``true`` on success and ``false`` on error.
+      Returns ``false`` on error.

   .. cpp:function:: bool getObject(void* &obj) const

-      In addition to returning a symbolic name (see ``getName``) the ``SymbolLookup`` interface allows for an opaque object, a ``void*``, to be associated with a ``Frame`` object.
-The contents of this ``void*`` is determined by the ``SymbolLookup`` implementation.
-Under the default implementation that uses SymtabAPI, the ``void*`` points to a Symbol object or NULL if no symbol is found.
+      Returns an opaque handle associated with this frame.

+      The contents are determined by the :cpp:class:`StackwalkSymLookup` implementation.
+Under the default implementation that uses :ref:`sec:symtab-intro`, the handle points to a :cpp:class:`Symbol` or ``NULL`` if no symbol is found.

-      This method returns ``true`` on success and ``false`` on error.
+      Returns ``false`` on error.

   .. cpp:function:: Walker *getWalker() const;

-      This method returns the ``Walker`` object that constructed this stack frame.
+      Returns the walker that constructed this stack frame.

   .. cpp:function:: THR_ID getThread() const;

-      This method returns the execution thread that the current ``Frame`` represents.
+      Returns the execution thread to which the current frame belongs.

   .. cpp:function:: FrameStepper* getStepper() const

-      This method returns the ``FrameStepper`` object that was used to construct this ``Frame`` object in the ``stepper`` output parameter.
+      Returns the stepper that was used to construct this frame.
-      This method returns ``true`` on success and ``false`` on error.

   .. cpp:function:: bool getLibOffset(std::string &lib, Dyninst::Offset &offset, void* &symtab) const

-      This method returns the DSO (a library or executable) and an offset into that DSO that points to the location within that DSO where this frame was created. ``lib`` is the path to the library that was loaded, and ``offset`` is the offset into that library.
-The return value of the ``symtab`` parameter is dependent on the SymbolLookup implementation-by default it will contain a pointer to a Dyninst::Symtab object for this DSO.
-See the SymtabAPI Programmer’s Guide for more information on using Dyninst::Symtab objects.
+      Returns the library and an offset into that library that points to the location where this frame was created.

+      ``lib`` is the path to the library that was loaded and ``offset`` is the offset into that library.
+      The return of ``symtab`` depends on the :cpp:class:`StackwalkSymLookup` implementation.
+By default, it will be the :cpp:class:`Symtab` for the library.

   .. cpp:function:: bool nonCall() const

+      Checks if this frame represents a function call.

-      This method returns whether a ``Frame`` object represents a function call; if ``false``, the ``Frame`` may represent instrumentation, a signal handler, or something else.
+      If it returns ``false``, this frame may represent instrumentation, a signal handler, or something else.

-  .. cpp:function:: void setThread(THR_ID)
   .. cpp:function:: void setNonCall()

+      Indicates this frame is **not** for a function call.

   .. cpp:function:: bool isFrameComplete() const

+      Checks if this frame processing is complete.

+      Completion is indicated when the frame's return address is explicitly set via :cpp:func:`setRA`.

   .. cpp:function:: const Frame *getPrevFrame() const

-  .. cpp:function:: FrameStepper *getNextStepper() const
+      Returns the frame immediately preceding this one in the stack walk.

+      If there is no such frame, returns ``NULL``.

 .. cpp:type:: bool (*frame_cmp_t)(const Frame &a, const Frame &b)